eldub1999/n8n-document-processor/approach.md

 To ensure each document in the system is unique:
 - We'll implement a hash-based deduplication system using file content hashing
 - During upload, the document hash will be calculated and compared against existing documents
-- If a duplicate is detected, users will be notified and given options to:
+- If a duplicate is detected, users will be notified with an error message
-  - Skip the upload (default)
-  - Replace the existing document with a new version (see versioning)
-  - Rename and upload as a distinct document
-- This approach prevents redundant storage while maintaining user flexibility
+- Duplicates are strictly forbidden under any circumstances
+- This approach ensures knowledge integrity for the RAG-based AI system

 ### Document Versioning and Archiving

 To support document updates while preserving history:
+- Users must first locate the existing document in the document list
-- A versioning system will track document changes over time
+- An "Update" button will be available for each document
-- When a document is replaced, the previous version will be:
+- When a document is updated, the previous version will be:
   - Moved to an archive storage location
   - Linked to the current version through a version chain
   - Retained for a 5-year period per policy requirements
 - Users can access version history to view or restore previous versions
 - Metadata will track version numbers, creation dates, and modification details
-- This approach balances storage optimization with historical record preservation
+- This approach maintains historical records of legal document changes

+### Metadata Tagging System

+To facilitate document organization and filtering:
+- Three primary metadata tags will be implemented:
+  1. **Jurisdiction Tag**: Dropdown with all US states/territories and a "National" option
+  2. **County Tag**: Dropdown with counties for the selected state (disabled for "National")
+  3. **Document Type Tag**: Categorizes documents as Real Estate Law, Title and Escrow Law, Tax Law, or Regulation
+- These tags will support the RAG implementation by providing structured filtering capabilities
+- Additional metadata fields may be implemented in the future based on user needs

 ### Database Schema